To: mydataportal@abs.gov.au

 To allocate a Databricks workspace to your project, you will need to submit a request to mydataportal@abs.gov.au.
 Once your project is allocated a Databricks workspace, it can be accessed from within your VM using the installed Edge or Firefox browsers.

-Access to Databricks will be charged per project on a financial year basis.
-Projects will have the flexibility to select between a low or high usage profile, each with its own charging profile.
+Access to Databricks will be per project and charged quarterly based on usage.
+Projects will have the flexibility to select between a low or high usage profile.
 Selecting the appropriate usage profile is determined by how much compute resources project analysts are estimated to consume.
 The same level of service is applicable across both profiles.

 As Databricks uses separate compute power, projects requesting access to Databricks should consider if they need to continue to maintain their existing VM sizes.
 The option of scaling down the size of existing VMs provides users the opportunity to save on project costs.